-Man accused of firing gunshots at nail salon and home in Burlington
+Police looking for man accused of firing gunshots at nail salon and home in Burlington

 BURLINGTON, N.C. – Police are looking for a man accused of firing gunshots at a home and business in Burlington on multiple occasions.